Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Causes

-The true causes of Horton's disease are unknown.
-It is only known that the disease develops against the background of impaired immune reactions in the form of autoimmune processes, most often affects women aged 70-80 years.
+The exact causes of Horton's disease are unknown.
+It is only known that the disease develops against the background of impaired immune reactions in the form of autoimmune processes, most often affecting women aged 70-80 years.
 This is proven by the fact that more than 50% of patients have antibodies to immunoglobulin types M and A, as well as deposits of immune complexes on the affected arteries.

 Scientists agree that factors that increase the likelihood of temporal arteritis include: